rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

   - The screen component can also be another navigator, creating a nested structure.
 - The navigation prop is automatically passed to each screen component, allowing screen component to navigate to other route.
 - `screenProps` can be used for rapid prototyping to pass prop to ALL screen component through navigator, but every route will re-render when screenProps change, so it is not efficient.
+- When navigating from route to route, we can pass in a `param` to pass state to a different route.
+  - We can't use props since that was pass through the parent navigator.
+  - similar concept URL param in web.

 ### Switch Navigator